Introduction

 What does ‘run it twice’ mean in poker?

-In poker, to "run it twice" is an arrangement among players where the remaining community cards are dealt two times after all betting rounds have ended.
-This allows for splitting of the pot into two parts based on each outcome instead of relying solely on a single set of community cards for determining a winner.
+In poker, run it twice is an arrangement among players where the remaining community cards are dealt two times after all betting rounds have ended.
+This allows for splitting the pot into two parts based on each outcome instead of relying solely on a single set of community cards to determine a winner.
 Running it twice is typically employed in high-stakes games as it helps minimize short-term luck and variance.

 Is it better to run it once or twice?

-The question of whether one should run it once or twice is subjective and depends on multiple variables such as the particular context, participants, and their inclinations.
-Running it more than once has proven to be beneficial in terms of reducing volatility and mitigating abrupt inconsistencies in outcomes.
-This might appeal particularly to players who are looking for ways to minimize risk exposure.
-Nonetheless, certain individuals opt for running a single round out of respect towards fair play principles or with an aim at amplifying their competitive edge against opponents.
+Whether one should run it once or twice is subjective and relies on multiple variables, such as a specific situation, participants, and their inclinations.
+Running it more than once is considered beneficial to lower volatility and mitigate abrupt inconsistencies in outcomes.
+This might appeal particularly to players looking for ways to minimize risk exposure.
+Nonetheless, some players opt for running a single round out of respect towards fair play principles or aiming to amplify their competitive edge against opponents.

 What is the math behind running it twice?

-It is fairly simple to understand the mathematical concept of running it twice in poker.
-When players opt for this option, the pot gets divided into two equal parts, with each half being distributed based on how each run of remaining cards turns out.
-Although mathematically speaking, there is not much change in terms of overall expected value (EV) by using this method.
-However, it does bring down variance and increases chances for players to use their equity over an extended period.
+When players opt to run it twice, the pot is divided into two equal parts, with each half being distributed based on how each run of remaining cards turns out.
+Although mathematically speaking, this method does not significantly change the overall expected value (EV).
+However, it decreases variance and increases the player’s chances to use equity over an extended period.

 Does running it twice affect EV?